resourceguru/api-docs/endpoints/accounts.md

-id | integer | Unique identifier for this Account. name | string | Name of this Account. subdomain | string | Subdomain for this Account. updated_at | string | Last updated date and time in ISO 8601. owner | hash | Owner of this Account. [(Details)](#owner-key)
+id | integer | Unique identifier for this Account. name | string | Name of this Account. subdomain | string | Subdomain for this Account. updated_at | timestamp | Last updated date and time in ISO 8601. owner | hash | Owner of this Account. [(Details)](#owner-key)

 #### Owner Key